|The hero of the 1950 World Cup Finals: Joe Gaetjen|

 After playing college soccer with UCLA, Jones played with Coventry City and Brazilian side Vasco da Gama before joining the MLS in 1996, where he won two MSL Cups with LA Galaxy.
 He was capped 164 times.
 He is the all-time cap recorder for the USA.
 He played in three World Cup Finals.
 He is a member of the National Soccer Hall of Fame.LW: DaMarcus Beasley

 After starring at the 1999 FIFA U-17 World Championship, Beasley emerged as a star with the Chicago Fire before making a move to Dutch club PSV Eindhoven in 2004.
 He spent a decade abroad, playing for clubs in Scotland, Germany, England, and Mexico before returning stateside in 2014.
 Capped over 120 times.
 He is the only American to have played in 4 WC Finals.

-Gaetjens won his home national championship in 1942 and 1944 with top-level Etoile Haïtienne.
+Gaetjens played in Haiti with top-level Etoile Haïtienne.
 He then moved to the American Soccer League (ASL) and led all players with 18 goals in 15 games for New York’s Brookhattan during the 1949–50 season.
-He was posthumously inducted into the United States National Soccer Hall of Fame in 1976.
 Drafted into the USA team for the 1950 WC Finals, he scored the only and the winning goal against England in a match, known as the biggest upset in WC history.
+He was inducted into the National Soccer Hall of Fame in 1976.

 FW: Bobby Wood

 Born in Hawaii of an African-American father and a Japanese mother, Wood joined 1860 Munich in 2007.
 He moved to Union Berlin in 2015.
 At the time of writing, he is with SV Hamburger.
 He has 39 caps as of June, 2018.